JSS University Mysore 2025

 Practice the MCQs regularly: After completing the syllabus, students should allot 1–2 hours regularly to solve the MCQs.
 It increases their speed and accuracy, which boosts their confidence to score better in the exam.

-Make short notes and Formula sheets: While doing the preparation, it is important to prepare the short notes and a sheet of important chemistry formulas for NEET which saves a lot of time during the revision.
+Make short notes and Formula sheets: While doing the preparation, it is important to prepare the short notes and a sheet of important chemistry formulas for NEET, which saves a lot of time during the revision.

-Take mock tests: NEET previous year papers and mock tests should be solved regularly to get an actual understanding of the exam pattern, its difficulty level, etc. By doing the preparation for NEET using mock tests allow students to identify the weak areas that require more attention.
+Take mock tests: NEET previous year papers and mock tests should be solved regularly to get an actual understanding of the exam pattern, its difficulty level, etc. By doing the preparation for NEET using mock tests allows students to identify the weak areas that require more attention.

 In NEET chemistry, students often find the chapters on Thermodynamics and Equilibrium to be the most challenging, as numerical-based problems are asked from these chapters.
 According to some students, organic chemistry is also a bit difficult.